spark3dp/authentication-samples/Java/README.md

 Set you Callback URL to http://localhost:8089/callback.

-Make sure you have JDK 1.7 installed.
+Make sure you have JDK 1.7 installed and Maven plugin for your IDE.

 ## Configuration